Lace up and explore Singapore with these five long-distance trails that takes you around some of Singapore’s best nature parks and attractions!

 Sengkang Riverside Park

-In particular, the loop bypasses the Punggol Jetty, Pungol Promenade and Lorong Halus Wetland, allowing hikers to have a glimpse at the Singapore’s natural biodiversity and take in the panoramic view of the Northeast coastline.
+In particular, the loop bypasses Punggol Jetty, Pungol Promenade and Lorong Halus Wetland, allowing hikers to have a glimpse at the Singapore’s natural biodiversity and take in the panoramic view of the Northeast coastline.

 NERL Loop PDF Trail Guide